MongoEngine/mongoengine/docs/guide/defining-documents.rst

   Any object's fields still referring to the object being deleted are removed (using MongoDB's "unset" operation), effectively nullifying the relationship.
 :const:`mongoengine.CASCADE`
-  Any object containing fields that are refererring to the object being deleted are deleted first.
+  Any object containing fields that are referring to the object being deleted are deleted first.
 :const:`mongoengine.PULL`
   Removes the reference to the object (using MongoDB's "pull" operation)